hostbuster/mam/README.md

 - If `kind` is present and mismatches the loader, the app errors clearly.
 - If `kind` is missing, the loader infers and prints a warning (backward compatible).
 - `--schema-strict` can be used in conjunction with schemas to enforce `kind`.

+### Path resolution policy

+- Racks (`--rack path.json`):
+  - If `path.json` is absolute or exists relative to the current working directory, it’s used as-is.
+  - Otherwise, the loader tries `examples/rack/path.json`.
+  - Finally, it searches each directory listed in `MAM_SEARCH_PATHS` (colon-separated), prepending each to the given relative path.

+- Sessions (`--session path.json`):
+  - `racks[].path` inside the session is resolved relative to the session file’s directory if it’s a relative path.
+This makes sharing a self-contained folder (one session + its racks) work without installing into global folders.
+  - Absolute rack paths continue to work as-is.